 Together with my partner in crime, Tina, another RWTH student, we built kiwi, a UI design pattern library.
 It was inspired byChristopher Alexander, the father of the pattern language.
 Why a UI design pattern library?
-One word: academia.
+One word: science. 🔭

 Tina extended the library with UI components and guidelines.